GLOBAL MARKETS-Q2 off to a firm start for stocks as Trump-Xi meeting looms

 LONDON, April 3 (Reuters) - World stock markets and the U.S. dollar started the second quarter on a positive note on Monday, although caution also set in as the first meeting between U.S. President Donald Trump and China's Xi Jinping loomed.

-European shares touched a 16-month high, tracking Asian shares up after generally upbeat economic data.
+European shares opened broadly higher, tracking Asian shares up after generally upbeat economic data.

 German manufacturing growth reached an reached an almost six-year high in March, Markit's Purchasing Managers' Index (PMI) for manufacturing showed on Monday.
 Manufacturing activity in France and Italy also rose, adding to signs of a pickup in momentum in the global economy.